tommander/factorio-updater/docs/source/getstart/userguide.rst

 1. ``--no-install`` which causes the script to just compare the latest and local versions without running an update.
 2. ``--quiet`` which causes the script to not output any text.

-So you can call the script e.g. like this (given that your current working directory is the root folder of this project where the ``fupd.php`` file is):
+So you can call the script e.g. like this (given that your current working directory is the root folder of this project where the ``FactorioUpdater.php`` file is):

 .. code:: sh

    # Check and update
-   ./fupd.php --stable="stable" --rootdir="/home/user/factorio"
+   ./FactorioUpdater.php --stable="stable" --rootdir="/home/user/factorio"
    # Only check
-   ./fupd.php --stable="stable" --rootdir="/home/user/factorio" --no-install
+   ./FactorioUpdater.php --stable="stable" --rootdir="/home/user/factorio" --no-install
    # Check and update, no "talking"
-   ./fupd.php --stable="stable" --rootdir="/home/user/factorio" --quiet
+   ./FactorioUpdater.php --stable="stable" --rootdir="/home/user/factorio" --quiet
    # Only check, no "talking"
-   ./fupd.php --stable="stable" --rootdir="/home/user/factorio" --no-install --quiet
+   ./FactorioUpdater.php --stable="stable" --rootdir="/home/user/factorio" --no-install --quiet

 At least at the beginning (after installation of this script), it is recommended not to use the ``--quiet`` option, so the script can tell you if there's an issue.
 This option makes more sense when used in some automated solutions which can respond to the exit code of the script.